SemBakkum/IoT/IoT/Week 3/Door alarm/README.md

 ### The magnetic door switch (step 1).

-To connect the door switch to the NodeMCU and let a LED ligth up when the door is open I used the tutorial write [here](http://www.instructables.com/id/Magnetic-Door-Sensor-and-Arduino/?ALLSTEPS).
+To connect the door switch to the NodeMCU and let a LED ligth up when the door is open I used the tutorial right [here](http://www.instructables.com/id/Magnetic-Door-Sensor-and-Arduino/?ALLSTEPS).

 In this tutorial the switch is connected to an Arduino board, but we're connection it to an NodeMCU so the first thing we should change is the pin number our door switch and LED are connected to.
 In the image below I connected the door switch to pin (orange jumper wires) D1 and the LED to pin D2.
 We connect them to the D pins because these sensors give us digital in/output.
 The black jumper wires are connected to the ground.